aBaechtold/GitHubTestRepro/README.md

 # GitHubTestRepro
-This is just a playground to get used to Git and GitHub That is to play around with remote repositories.
+This is just a playground to get used to Git and GitHub i.e. to play around with remote repositories.

+Git is cool! :-D

+Update: Mon Jan 27 20:58:15 CET 2020